-Before you hire a telehandler, make sure you’re selecting a model that offers you the capabilities you need, whether it's power, maneuverability, lift capacity or lift height, as there isn’t a one size fits all.
-To help you decide, we have come up with a few key questions to help you decide what Telehandler would be best for your job.
+Before you hire a telehandler, make sure you’re selecting a model that offers you the capabilities you need, whether it's power, manoeuvrability, lift capacity or lift height, as there isn’t a one size fits all.
+To help you decide, we have come up with a few key questions to help you decide what telehandler would be best for your job.

 Why should you hire a Telehandler for your job?